Ross–Ade Stadium: Phase I (2022)

+Phase II (TBA)

+While it is unclear what renovations will come with Phase II, it has been said that "additional phase construction timelines will be determined by philanthropic support."

 Additional proposals

 There has been a desire expressed by both former head coach Joe Tiller and Burke to remove seating in the south end zone to use the land for alternative purposes.
 Tiller and subsequently the school's architectural department, has proposed using the land for football administrative offices and locker rooms.
 Burke has proposed shaping the land into a landscaped hill, providing lush views of campus scenery.
 Ultimately, these bleachers were removed in the summer of 2014, with restorative work performed on the concrete foundation on which the bleachers sat.